holyjak/fulcro-intro-wshop/docs/INTRO-non-clojurians.md

 In one word: **productivity**

-Q: How many places do you need to edit to get a new piece of data onto the screen?
-In Redux it is shockingly many, across multiple files.
-In Fulcro it is three: write the new UI component, include it in a parent component, and possibly add a backend function to fetch the data.
+First a personal story.
+My love affair with Fulcro started with suffering.
+I worked with a React & Redux FE app and was horrified at the amount of work, boilerplate code, and number of changed files it took to get a piece of data from the BE onto the screen.
+Then I discovered Fulcro.
+There it takes 2-3 changes: write the new UI component, include it in a parent component, and possibly add a backend function to fetch the data.

 How is this possible?